Graduate Spotlight: Physics degree leads Howland to career at prestigious Fermilab

 In summer 2023, Howland was accepted into a Research Experience for Undergraduates (REU) at the University of Alabama-Huntsville and her project was partly sponsored by the National Science Foundation (NSF) and the NASA SHIELD DRIVE Center.
 During this internship, she studied solar shock waves in the interstellar medium which included solving complex mathematical equations.
 Howland had the opportunity to interact with leading scientists in heliophysics and NASA scientists, learning how to effectively communicate and present research to both experts in the field and people with little knowledge of the topic.

 Howland has also been active in Lipscomb’s Student Scholars Symposium, presenting posters the last two years and enjoying learning about her peers’ research and sharing her own.
-She also relaunched the physics club this year and served as its president.
+She also relaunched the physics club in the 2023-2024 school year and served as its president.

 She credits Bradshaw with encouraging her to challenge herself to get out of her comfort zone, including traveling to Alabama to present research at the Conference for Undergraduate Women in Physics (CUWiP).
 At the weeklong conference, she was assigned a roommate whom she did not know.
 That individual now works at Fermilab and alerted Howland to the job opportunity there.

-Lipscomb’s focus on service has also been of particular interest to Howland.
-She has been involved in the LIFE Program, a program through which inside students at the Debra K. Johnson Rehabilitation Center (DJRC) learn alongside “outside” or traditional Lipscomb students to earn college credit.
-She has been involved for four semesters, serving as a math tutor to pre-college students in the prison for three of them.
-This semester Howland is enrolled in the “Families and Spirituality” course taught by Chris Gonzalez, professor and director of the marriage and family therapy program, at DJRC.
+Lipscomb’s focus on service was also of particular interest to Howland.
+She was involved in the LIFE Program, a program through which inside students at the Debra K. Johnson Rehabilitation Center (DJRC) learn alongside “outside” or traditional Lipscomb students to earn college credit.
+She was involved for four semesters, serving as a math tutor to pre-college students in the prison for three of them.
+In her final semester, Howland enrolled in the “Families and Spirituality” course taught by Chris Gonzalez, professor and director of the marriage and family therapy program, at DJRC.

 Howland says she has enjoyed her time at Lipscomb.
-“Being a physics major has been an extremely challenging and humbling experience but looking back at all I have accomplished is incredibly rewarding,” she says.
+“Being a physics major has been an extremely challenging and humbling experience but looking back at all I have accomplished is incredibly rewarding.”

-Following graduation in May, Howland will head to Batavia, Illinois, to begin her role as an accelerator operator at Fermilab, where she will work in the main control area and occasionally in the field to maintain the operation of the accelerator complex.
+Following graduation in May, Howland headed to Batavia, Illinois, to begin her role as an accelerator operator at Fermilab, where she will work in the main control area and occasionally in the field to maintain the operation of the accelerator complex.